 In addition to coursework, a project which culminates in a written and oral presentation is required.
 Eight units of credit are earned upon completion of the research project, for a minimum of 50 units total, for the program.
 The intent of the project is to foster development of skills in the design and conduct of research and data analysis.
 The study can be designed to uncover facts, or it can involve the development of a disease control program.
 The research report must represent a careful and systematic study in epidemiology.
 Data previously obtained may be used in the formulation of this study, but a data set that has already been analyzed is not acceptable.

 Students must maintain a GPA of at 3.0 to remain in good academic standing.
 Students may use this form as a guide for choosing courses and should discuss this form and plans with the program advisor, Dr. Janet Foley: Academic Advising Form (pdf).

 Summer Session II

 MPM 202: Medical Statistics I, 4 units.
-Course leader: Thomas Farver.
+Course leader: Irina Udaltsova.
 Course Description: Statistics in clinical, laboratory and population medicine: graphical and tabular presentation of data; probability; binomial; Poisson, normal, t-, F-, and Chi-square distributions; elementary nonparametric methods; simple linear regression and correlation; life tables.
 Microcomputer applications of statistical procedures for population medicine.